 Each ridge we approached we thought must be the last one, but another one would sneak up from the horizon and snigger into its hand.

 When, finally the ridge top was in sight, we stopped for lunch looking back into Italy.
-Rifugio Bonatti had given us each a square slab of chocolate imprinted with its own logo and 64% cocoa.
+Rifugio Bonatti had given us each a square slab of chocolate, 64% cocoa and imprinted with its own logo.
 It was fantastic stuff, shattering in your mouth with a bitter-sweet creaminess.

-The top of the ridge was marked by an official cairn and dozens of hikers sunbathing.
+The top of the ridge was marked by an official cairn and dozens of sunbathing hikers.
 It looked like they’d all been felled by the wind, which was pretty keen.
 And beyond was Switzerland.
 The mountains seemed rounder and less imposing.
-The high traces of snow sparkled in the sunshine and as we descended through the deep green valley, it got warmer and warmer.
+The high traces of snow sparkled in the sunshine and as we descended through the deep green valley it got warmer and warmer.

 We scrambled up to a viewpoint looking along the valley we would be walking along tomorrow.

 The rounded hilltop was a perfect rock-garden with deserty flowers poking through shards of flat slate.

 Hours later, at the bottom of the valley we stopped for a cold drink at a dairy farm where I watched a man stacking great wheels of cheese.
 The sun was searingly hot and looking at the map we were pleased to see our route go through trees.

 The dappled shade was a relief as we continued our descent through pine and larch and eventually to the village of La Fouly.
 We walked on a main street lined with big wooden chalets to our hotel – a big wooden chalet.
 Hello Switzerland!